alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/_posts/2020-09-03-ruling-on-treatment-with-narcotics.md

 It is reported in the Sunan on the authority of Abu Hurayrah that, “**The Messenger of Allah (peace be upon him) forbade malicious medicine (i.e., prohibited or filthy).**” [^2]

-It is reported in Sahih Muslim on the authority of Tariq ibn Suwayd Al-Al-Ju`fy Al-Hadramy or Suwayd ibn Tariq that **he asked the Messenger of Allah (peace be upon him) about Khamr (intoxicant).
+It is reported in Sahih Muslim on the authority of Tariq ibn Suwayd Al-Al-Ju'fy Al-Hadramy or Suwayd ibn Tariq that **he asked the Messenger of Allah (peace be upon him) about Khamr (intoxicant).
 He forbade (its use) and expressed his disapproval of preparing it.
 He (Tariq) said, "I prepare it as medicine," whereupon he (peace be upon him) said, "It is not medicine; rather it is an ailment.**" [3]

 It is reported in the Sunan that when the Prophet (peace be upon him) was asked about Khamr (intoxicant) as a remedy, he said, "**It is not medicine; it is an ailment.**" Related by Abu Dawud and Al-Tirmidhy [^4]